Aram-Osipyan/DetermineStateMachine/README.md

 c0;c1;
 c1;;c
 ```
-# An example of the ouput :
+# An example of the output :
 ```
 f(s,0) = Q0
 f(s,1) = Q1